Top

 Eligibility Requirements for Children

-A ‘child’ is defined through their relationship with the sponsor parent, as set out in the eligibility requirements.
+A ‘child’ is defined through their relationship with the sponsor parent, as set out in Appendix Children.
+It is your responsibility to read these rules and ensure your child is eligible.
+In summary, the rules state the child must;

-• be a child of a British citizen in HM Forces including one who was naturalised after five years reckonable service
+• Be a child of a British citizen in HM Forces, including one who was naturalised after five years reckonable service, or;

-• be a child of a discharged member of HM Forces, discharged within the two years immediately before the application, who has either been granted, or is being granted at the same time as the applicant under paragraphs 13-19 of Appendix Armed Forces
+• be a child of a discharged member of HM Forces, discharged within the two years immediately before the application, who has either been granted, or is being granted at the same time as the applicant.

 The child must not: